grafana/plugin-tools/packages/plugin-e2e/README.md

 - **Version Compatibility:** Ensures that your plugin is tested across multiple versions of Grafana, guaranteeing compatibility and stability.
 - **Integration with Playwright:** Seamlessly integrates with the Playwright testing framework, leveraging its powerful browser automation capabilities.

-## Getting Started
+## Get started

-Checkout our [`Get started`](https://grafana.com/developers/plugin-tools/e2e-test-a-plugin/get-started) guide for detailed instructions on how to install, configure and write tests using `@grafana/plugin-e2e`.
+Checkout our [`Get started`](https://grafana.com/developers/plugin-tools/e2e-test-a-plugin/get-started) guide for detailed instructions on how to install, configure, write tests and run your e2e tests in CI.

 ### Prerequisites